cacheflowe/ctd-creative-coding/classes/class-01.md

   * I expect video documentation of your projects, since you can't turn them in via a link to the p5js editor.
 Use Canvas to hand in your video documentation if you go this route
   * Use [GitHub](https://github.com/) to post your code and upload a video to Canvas
 * Slack
-  * Use this to help each other out - like the real world
+  * Use this to help each other out - my coworkers and I do this
 * Screen capture
   * OS X: [Quicktime](https://support.apple.com/en-us/HT208721)
   * Windows 10: Windows **Snipping Tool** or [Xbox Game Bar](https://support.microsoft.com/en-us/help/4027180/windows-10-record-a-game-clip-with-xbox-game-bar)